keyeswiki/KE0170-Keyes-/docs/Mixly_资料/Mixly库文件/mixly-lib-keyes-smart-car/libraries/KE_IRremote/README.rst

 - ATtiny84, 85
 - SAMD21 (receive only)
 - ESP32
-- ESP8266 is supported in a fork based on an old codebase that isn't as recent, but it works reasonably well given that perfectly timed sub millisecond interrupts are different on that chip.
+- ESP8266 is supported in a fork based on an old codebase that isn’t as recent, but it works reasonably well given that perfectly timed sub millisecond interrupts are different on that chip.
 See https://github.com/markszabo/IRremoteESP8266